microsoft/hlsl-specs/proposals/0014-wave-size-range.md

 Some platforms that support a range of wave sizes might overlap with the range specified as supported by the shader in more than one value.
-In these cases, the runtime driver has a choice of wave sizes, but it probably doesn't have the information needed to choose the best wave size.
+In these cases, the graphics driver has a choice of wave sizes, but it probably doesn't have the information needed to choose the best wave size.

 To provide the needed information, the shader author could specify the